This policy is in place to establish the standards that ACH Group will employ in relation to privacy:

 3.2.
 We will not disclose your credit-related information to entities such as other credit providers or credit reporting bodies without your consent.

 3.3.
-We will not generally disclose your personal information to recipients located overseas, except where our third party service providers use cloud-based systems which are located offshore, including in the United States of America and Japan.
+We will not generally disclose your personal information to recipients located overseas, except where our third party service providers use cloud-based systems which are located offshore, including in the United States of America.

 3.4.
 We may aggregate or de-identify statistical information in such a way that individuals cannot be identified, to use for our own internal purposes or to make available to government agencies or research organisations.